 Alpacas will safely graze many plant types but care must be taken to prevent access to poisonous species.
 Greater detail on this is provided in the section on toxic plants.

 Alpacas are now being kept in many countries around the world and in diverse climatic conditions.
 As they are cold-adapted animals, higher temperatures can cause them to become stressed so shelter from the direct sun is very important.
-Sitting under shade trees is a common option during the the hottest hours.
-Owners may have a pond on their property or can provide water they can sit in.
-Some alpacas enjoy sitting in water have been known to step into cattle drinking troughs.
+Shade trees are a common option and animals can be commonly seen sitting under them during the the hottest hours.
+Some owners provide a shallow pond or other water they can sit in but this does not benefit the fleece.
+Some alpacas that enjoy sitting in water have even been known to sit in cattle drinking troughs.

-Whilst alpacas will frequently sit in the rain, no animal enjoys the impact of heavy rain and will seek shelter.
-Again, trees are the usual solution but many owners provide constructed shelters for their alpacas.
-There are many possible designs though local climatic or ground conditions will mean that some are more suitable than others.
+Whilst alpacas will frequently sit in the paddock during showers and light rain, no animal enjoys the impact of heavy raindrops and will seek shelter.
+Again, trees are a common solution (if they are in leaf) but many owners have provided constructed shelters or barns for their alpacas.
+There are many possible designs for these though local climatic, ground and economic factors will mean that some are more suitable than others.
 A number of owners have commented that their herd use the shelter only as a toilet.
-However, if the herd are taught that the shelter is where food is to be found, this is less common.
+However, if the herd is taught that food is provided or found at the shelter, this is less common.
 Either way, the alpacas have an option during bad weather.

-The feeding of good quality hay from a crib is normal and supplementary feeding is not usually required except during the facial eczema season or for putting weight back onto a thinner animal.
+Good quality meadow hay should always be available from a crib or feed box and all alpacas will occasionally browse this.
+Supplementary feeding is not usually required except (perhaps) during the facial eczema season or for putting weight back onto a thinner animal.
 For this, Lucerne mix and meadow chaffs are suitable.
 Alpaca kibble can be mixed in with the chaff to the recommended amount if needed.
-These pellets should not be fed alone except in small quantity due to the risk of choke.
-Occasional pellets are very useful in training.

-- Vitamin D promotes calcium absorption and maintains adequate serum calcium and phosphate concentrations to enable normal mineralization of bone.
-Growing animals will therefore have greater vitamin D requirements than adults.
-Alpacas have higher vitamin D requirements compared to other ruminants likely due to adaptation to the very high UV exposure in their high altitude native environment - UV exposure is required for activation of vitamin D in the skin.
-As most alpaca are now farmed at low altitude and the dam's milk has only low concentrations of vitamin D, supplementation is required.
+Vitamin D promotes calcium absorption and maintains adequate calcium and phosphate serum concentrations which enables normal mineralisation of bone.
+Growing animals therefore have greater vitamin D requirements than adults.
+Alpacas have higher vitamin D requirements compared to other ruminants likely due to adaptation to the very high UV exposure in their high altitude native environment - just as in humans, UV exposure to the skin is required for activation of vitamin D. As most alpaca are now farmed at low altitude and the dam's milk has only low concentrations of vitamin D, supplementation is required.
 The cria should be injected with vitamin D by subcutaneous injection at defined intervals.
 The oil-based vitamin A, D and E supplement Hideject is suitable.
-It is particularly important that the timing and doses to be given are discussed with your vet or alpaca breeder as excess vitamin D can be toxic.
+It is particularly important that the timing and dosage to be given are discussed with your vet or alpaca breeder as an excess of vitamins A and D can be toxic.

-- Worming.
-At Te Korito, it is done at 3 months and at weaning.
+Worming.
+At Te Korito Alpacas, it is done at 3 months and at weaning.

-Most of the annual actions can be done at shearing time as the alpaca is already restrained.
+Most of the annual husbandry activities can be done at shearing time as the alpaca is already restrained.